-The Company was incorporated on 25 April, 2008.
+IndiaCast Media Distribution Private Limited ("the Company") was incorporated on 25 April 2008.
 The Company is primarily engaged in the business of advertisement sales and linear channel distribution and syndication of programs within and outside India.
-The address of its registered office is First floor, Empire complex, 414 - Senapati Bapat Marg, Lower Parel, Mumbai - 400013.
+The registered office of the Company is situated at First floor, Empire complex, 414 - Senapati Bapat Marg, Lower Parel, Mumbai - 400013, Maharashtra.

-The Company was a 50:50 Joint Venture of TV18 Broadcast Limited (TV18) and Viacom18 Media Private Limited (Viacom18), since 1st April, 2013.

-On 28 February, 2018 TV18 acquired controlling stake in Viacom18.
-As a result of which the company has become subsidiary of TV18
+The Company was a 50:50 Joint Venture of TV18 Broadcast Limited (TV18) and Viacom18 Media Private Limited (Viacom18), since 1 April 2013.On 28 February 2018 TV18 acquired controlling stake in Viacom18, as a result of which the company has become subsidiary of TV18